Full question:

 Answer:

-The governing documents also establish voting procedures and the uses for the funds derived from PUD operations.
-The fiduciary duty to properly apply the funds is determined by the terms contained in the rules.
-I suggest consulting the PUDs regulations for the procedures regarding amendment to address the issues which are uncovered.
+The governing documents also set forth voting procedures and how funds from PUD operations should be used.
+The fiduciary duty to manage these funds is determined by the terms outlined in the rules.
+I recommend reviewing the PUD's regulations for procedures on amendments to address these uncovered issues.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.